 Place a Credit Lock

-We saved the best for last.
 This might be the single most important way you can protect yourself from Identity theft.
 A credit lock blocks access to your credit report, making it a lot harder for identity thieves to take out lines of credit or loans in your name.
-A credit lock accomplishes the same thing as a credit freeze, but they are easier to set up and remove.
+A credit lock accomplishes the same thing as a credit freeze, but it’s easier to set up and remove.

 Common Features You’ll See Offered by Identity Theft Protection Services